We spend all this extra money to buy eggs from the best sources, but it’s hard to be sure about their quality.

 One reason is because the labeling on egg cartons is bewildering.
 There are so many terms.
 Try to look them up on the U.S. Food and Drug Administration (FDA) or Department of Agriculture (USDA) websites, and you’ll find lengthy, confusing or loose definitions.

-Don’t get me wrong – egg labels can be helpful and effective.
-Some tell you what the hens were fed.
-Others tell you a bit about their environment.
-Still others tell you how humanely they were raised.
+While egg labels can be helpful and effective, some tell you what the hens were fed and others tell you a bit about their environment.
+Still, others tell you how humanely they were raised.

-But you need to know what to look for.
-Here is what the most common labels mean — and don’t mean.
+But, you need to know what to look for.
+Registered dietitian Kristin Kirkpatrick, MS, RD, LD, explains what the most common labels mean — and don’t mean.